 Tim Vartanian, MD, PhD

-Professor of Neurology and Neuroscience at the Brain and Mind Research Institute at Weill Cornell Medical College of Cornell University
+Professor of Neurology and Neuroscience at the Brain and Mind Research Institute at the Weill Cornell Medical College of Cornell University